nightblade9/topical/README.md

 - `{url}`: Page URL.
 Converted to a link.
 - `{tags}`: each is individually wrapped in `span class="tag"`
 - `{blurb}`: blurb (if specified)

+## intro.html (optional)

+If present, a small intro blurb will be shown on the home page, using the contents of this file.

+- `{stats}`: Site stats (number of items catalogued and number of tags).